auth0/docs/articles/api/management/v2/get-access-tokens-for-spas.md

 # Get Access Tokens for Single Page Applications

-The other methods cannot be used from single page applications (SPAs) because we are using the **Client Secret** which is sensitive information (same as a password) and cannot be exposed to the browser.
+You cannot get Access Tokens using the other methods for single page applications (SPAs) because we use the **Client Secret** which is sensitive information (same as a password) and cannot be exposed to the browser.

-You can still get tokens for the Management API from the frontend, but very limited in scope.
+You can still get tokens for the Management API from the frontend, but with some limitations.
 You can access only certain scopes and update only the logged-in user's data.
-In detail, you can access the following scopes, and hence endpoints:
+You can access the following scopes, and hence endpoints:

 | **Endpoint** | **Scope for current user** |
 | ------ | ----------- |